 Kir (Barner Str.
 16) Altona station, mixed dance club with open-end weekend closing after-hours.

-Piccolo Paradiso (Bruederstraße 27), wine bar - 50 varieties by the glass, good fresh healthy food.
+Piccolo Paradiso (Bruederstraße 27), wine bar - 50 varieties by the glass, good fresh healthy vegetarian food.

 Pulverfass (Reeperbahn 147), longstanding show bar, general pulbic-popular female impersonations right on the main "drag."

 Schmidt/Tivoli (Spielbudenplatz 27), large general public complex, cabaret shows, musicals, theater, solo performances, music concerts, and more at center of Reeperbahn nightlife.